amartincolby/Rust-Quick-Guide/README.md

     let (transmitter, receiver) = mpsc::channel();

     // This creates a second producer.
 This must remain commented since a
-    // dangling, unused transmitter will prevent a thread from completing.
+    // dangling, unused transmitter will prevent the thread from completing.
     // let transmitter_2 = transmitter.clone();

     // The transmitter is then moved to a new thread.